joebb97/joebb-website-source/content/_index.md

 In my spare time I enjoy producing music, playing the Saxophone and Piano, and staying healthy through strength training and playing Ultimate Frisbee.
 I also enjoy watching sports and playing video games, especially Super Smash Bros.

-If you'd like to see some projects I've worked on, head to the [projects tab]({{< ref "/projects">}})

-Otherwise feel free to look around!

-This site was made using Hugo, Bootstrap, and some of my own CSS styling.
-Here is the [source code](https://github.com/joebb97/joebb-website-source)